Eigenrouter/eigenrouter/guides/mikrotik/delta/Mikrotik-Internet-Only.md

 /ip dns
 set allow-remote-requests=yes servers=8.8.8.8,8.8.4.4
 ```
 Configure a basic firewall.
-For proper hardening, refer to this Mikrotik article: [Mikrotik Router Hardening](https://help.mikrotik.com/docs/display/ROS/Building+Your+First+Firewall#BuildingYourFirstFirewall-Ipv4firewall).
+For proper hardening, refer to this Mikrotik article: [Building Advanced Firewall](https://help.mikrotik.com/docs/display/ROS/Building+Advanced+Firewall).
 The following filter rules only cover the input chain on the WAN-VLAN interface.
 This means the LAN side is not hardened.
 ```
 /ip firewall filter
 add action=accept chain=input in-interface=vlan1.100 protocol=icmp